Microphone Not Working on Windows 11? Here Is How to Fix It

 1. Check the Basics First

-- Restart your computer.
-Seriously, it fixes more issues than most people think.
+Restart your computer.
+It fixes more issues than most people think.

 2. Make Sure Windows Detects Your Microphone

-If Windows 11 does not detect your mic, apps will not see it either.
+If Windows 11 does not detect your mic, no app will see it either.

-- Press Start > Settings > System > Sound
+- 1. Press Start then open Settings > System > Sound

-- Scroll to Input and see if your microphone appears in the list
+- 2. Scroll to Input and check if your microphone appears in the list

-- Speak into the mic and check if the input bar moves
+- 3. Speak into the mic and watch if the input bar moves

 If nothing shows up: